cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/linux-admin.md

 ## Server hardening

 Tenants are strongly encouraged to "harden" their machines against security issues by patching their machines and turning off any non-essential services.
-Tenants must also abide by STFC Cloud's [security compliance](https://stfc.atlassian.net/wiki/spaces/CLOUDKB/pages/673185793/Security+Compliance), which includes a number of essential services which must not be disabled.
+Tenants must also abide by STFC Cloud's {{<link "https://stfc.atlassian.net/wiki/spaces/CLOUDKB/pages/673185793/Security+Compliance">}}security compliance{{</link>}}, which includes a number of essential services which must not be disabled.

 ## Managing storage